Ex-Russian spy drama: what we know

 Martin HAYHOW, AFP/File

-The agent used is a sophisticated product that can only be made by an expert in the laboratory, pointing to a state actor.
+"The Government has concluded that it is highly likely that Russia was responsible for the act against Sergei and Yulia Skripal," May said.

+She added Britain had reached the verdict based on its knowledge that Russia had previously produced the agent and could still do so, the country's "record of conducting state-sponsored assassinations" and its analysis that Moscow views some defectors as legitimate targets for killing.

-And the case of Alexander Litvinenko, a Russian dissident who died of Polonium poisoning in a 2006 attack attributed to Moscow, is still fresh in the memory.
+The case of Alexander Litvinenko, a Russian dissident who died of Polonium poisoning in a 2006 attack attributed to Moscow, is still fresh in the memory for many in Britain.

-Foreign minister Boris Johnson, Britain's top diplomat, said he saw "echoes" of Litvinenko in the Skripal case, provoking anger in Moscow, which maintains its innocence.
+Foreign minister Boris Johnson, Britain's top diplomat, said he saw "echoes" of Litvinenko in the Skripal case, provoking anger in Moscow, which has repeatedly maintained its innocence in all the accusations.